In an era of individualism, you may think

 Safety and independence

-Even if you want to remain independent, house-sharing will offer you that cost-effective alternative to homecare or living in a retirement village or retirement home that you battle to afford.
+Even if you want to remain independent, house-sharing/co-living will offer you that cost-effective alternative to homecare or living in a retirement village or retirement home that you battle to afford.

 The safety aspect is critical.
 There is safety in numbers and not only from a crime perspective, but there is safety in having someone around to remind you to take your medication, and safety in being found if you have a fall.